 Note: There was a suspicion about the woman being under the influence of cocaine when she fell (or jumped) overboard.
 This theory became very plausible after a former Disney employee was interviewed by UK’s Mirror media.
 The whistleblower claimed that on Disney Magic (just like on all Disney ships) sniffing coke, having casual sex with co-workers and excessive drinking in cabins happen “almost every night”.

 |26 November 2009||Propulsion / Power Loss|

-On November 26, 2009, while on 7-day Eastern Caribbean itinerary and en-route to Bahamas from St Thomas USVI, the ship experienced engine problems (failure of ia main diesel generator- 1 of all 5 units).
+On November 26, 2009, while on 7-day Eastern Caribbean itinerary and en-route to the Bahamas from St Thomas USVI, the ship experienced engine problems (failure of the main diesel generator- 1 of all 5 units).
 The incident was caused by a short circuit in the alternator’s winding, which resulted in the generator’s shutdown.
 The voltage drop caused shutdowns of the fuel pumps of generators 2, 4 and 5.
-This subsequently caused the affected generators to shutdown.
+This subsequently caused the affected generators to shut down.
 These shutdowns led to total blackout (electrical power loss).
 The ship also lost propulsion and drifted.

 Soon, the emergency generator started to provide electricity, then the generators were restarted.
 Full power outage and the propulsion were restored ~45 min after the incident occurred.
 The main generator’s repair cost the cruise company ~USD 1 million.

 On November 21, 2009, a group of 17 passengers was robbed by 2 armed men while ashore on Disney -sponsored shore excursion in Nassau.
 The incident occurred at ~1 pm, on the Earth Village Tour.
 The robbers, armed with shotguns, ambushed the group.
 The tour guide was tied up, while the cruise passengers were ordered to lay face down on the ground and robbed of all their valuables and documents.